saphingus/passman/README.md

 ruby --version
 ```

-if ruby is not installed, follow the instructions below for each platform.
+if ruby is not installed, follow the instructions below for each platform

 ### 2. clone the repository